MISTY MOUNTAIN METAPHORS

 “Oh Lawd, pray Hoovah neva wake!”

 Johnny stood beside, still slumped against the trunk, but silent and focused on his shakey hands.
 Cuts carved deep into them.
-He watched as blood seeped through hidden marks and mixed with the pulp, his ears tuning out Betty’s thunderous rant.
+He watched as blood seeped through hidden marks and mixed with the pulp, ears tuning out Betty’s thunderous rant.

 “Ah know’se de Devil’s workin’, he workin’ heah!”
 Hidden ’n watchin ’n he laughin!
 He ‘shuh does.
 Ah….
 Ah know’se ’t!
 They’se mus’be mo ’n dat bottle den licka’!
 Mo’ hap’nin fo’ em den getin drunk.
 Ah know’se ’t ah jus’ know’se ah do!”

 By this time, other workers had formed around them, witnessing her outcry underneath the shade of the trees around them.
-Grouped in twos and threes and fours, they rested against the trunks and muttered to each other between breaths.
+Grouped in two’s and three’s and four’s, they rested against the trunks and muttered to eachother between breaths.
 None had confronted, nor helped them, but instead stayed back.

 Several minutes passed and Betty hadn’t once stopped.
 She still stood over the man, twisting her tone into various curses without giving attention to those congregating around them.
 Beads of sweat clumped to her face, flowing down her cheeks with each spoken word.
 Then, after another long verse, her eyes flashed.
 Suddenly she had stopped and began to think, while scanning those around her and wiping the bloodied pulp from her neck.
 She shot her gaze back down at Johnny.